 The History of BeeFit Queen Bees.

-There are A LOT of factors that go into whether or not your hive will make it through the winter.
-But, one thing I have noticed is bees are pretty resilient and if they know how to prepare and what to do they will find a way.
+There are countless factors that determine whether a hive will make it through winter.
+But one thing is clear: bees are incredibly resilient.
+If they know how to prepare and adapt, they’ll find a way.

 The Beekeeper's Dream Queen Bee - Viplidoo

 Now let me introduce you to our proudest queen bee, Viplidoo.
-Last August I met Kasey.
+In August of 2022 I met Kasey.
 Kasey is my partner in crime, in life, and everything bee related.
 He was a godsend to my life (but more on that later).
-Over the last 5 years it turns out that he was pursing the same guidelines I was with his queen bees, as he has never treated his bees since day one.
+Over the last 6 years it turns out that he was pursing the same guidelines I was with his queen bees, as he has never treated his bees since day one.
 And, he overwinters a lot of his colonies in 5 over 5 nucleus colonies!
 In Michigan?!
 Now way!!

 Well, it turns out he is also a very talented queen breeder as he has a 95% success rate every time he grafts queens.

-Over the last 5 years, Kasey has been carefully selecting his genetic line and putting them through a series of tests.
+Over the last 6 years, Kasey has been carefully selecting his genetic line and putting them through a series of stress tests.

 These are a few of the tests he has performed to get to the genetic line we have today.
 And that genetic line is our main breeder Viplidoo.
 She meets all of our standards and has honestly added some standards to our selection list.